 What happens with both the MGUs in an F1 car is a similar process.
 They both contain motors, as the name suggests, and these motors can be made to turn via the input of electrical energy from the energy store, like a traditional motor.
 Or they can be used like a dynamo, using external kinetic energy to turn the motors, and then converting that into electricity.

 The way they do this is quite complex.
 Essentially, the motor consists of wires and magnets.
 When wires are placed in a rotating magnetic field, current can be generated within the wires, even when they are not connected to a power source.
-This rotating magnetic field is created by the spinning of the motor, which is being spun by external forces that are different for the MGU-H and MGU-K.
+This rotating magnetic field is created by spinning the motor with some sort of external force (i.e. not by sending electrical power to it).

-The MGU-K is the more complex of the two systems.
-As we have said, when wires are placed within a rotating magnetic field, a current is produced.
+As we discussed earlier, when wires are placed within a rotating magnetic field, a current is produced.
 The faster the motor rotates, the more current is produced.
-The MGU-K is made of a motor, similar to the MGU-H. In this case however, it is connected to the crank shaft, which is what turns the engine’s piston movement into the wheels’ rotational movement.
+The MGU-K is made of a motor, similar to the MGU-H (which we’ll discuss below).
+In the MGU-K, it is connected to the crank shaft, which is what turns the engine’s piston movement into the wheels’ rotational movement.

-The MGU-K is in motor mode when the car is accelerating, which is in contrast to the MGU-H, as it is in generator mode when the car is accelerating, taking waste gases from the engine and storing their kinetic energy as electrical energy in the ESS.
-In motor mode, the boost of power from the ESS is working alongside the mechanical energy from the engine that is driving the wheels constantly.
+The MGU-K is in motor mode when the car is accelerating.
+In motor mode, the boost of power from the battery is working alongside the mechanical energy from the engine that is driving the wheels constantly.